vsilaev/tascalate-concurrent/README.md

 Attention: just calling `dependent()` on the `Promise` is not enough to change the behavior of the "default" `thenApply` / `thenRun` / `thenAccept` / `thenCombine` etc methods defined in `CompletionStage` - you have to use overloaded form with either `boolean` or `Set<PromiseOrigin>` last parameter _explicitly_.
 This is the intentional design decision: just recall, that the `Promise` returned in the example above can be used by the client code to create _independent_ promises (as per `CompletionStage` API), so the library has to follow the rule of the least surprise.

-Below are 2 examples (wrong and right) to to re-iterate the statement above in Java code.
+Below are 2 examples (wrong and right) to re-iterate the statement above in Java code.

-Wrong code to cancel whole chain:
+Wrong code to cancel the whole chain:
 ```java
 Promise<Xml> xml = CompletableTask.supplyAsync( () -> loadXml(url) )
 Promise<Data> data = xml.dependent()